christianfang95/christianfang95.github.io/_posts/2022-11-25-marginally-significant.md

 # Introduction

-Researchers use `$$`p`$$`-values in the context of hypothesis testing to decide whether to accept or reject the null hypothesis.
+Researchers use $$p$$-values in the context of hypothesis testing to decide whether to accept or reject the null hypothesis.
 The routine goes as follows: before running the analyis/the hypothesis test, we decide on a significance level (or "alpha level", typically 5% or 0.05) below which we decide to reject the null hypothesis.
 Next, we run the analysis/hypothesis test, and compute the $p$-value.
-If the `$$`p`$$`-value is below the significance level, we reject the null hypothesis: the $p$-value is "statistically significant".
-If the `$$`p`$$`-value is above the significance level, we "fail to reject" the null hypothesis: the $p$-value is not statistically significant.
+If the $$p$$-value is below the significance level, we reject the null hypothesis: the $p$-value is "statistically significant".
+If the $$p$$-value is above the significance level, we "fail to reject" the null hypothesis: the $p$-value is not statistically significant.

 This is illustrated in this nifty pic.
-If we get a small `$$`p`$$`-value we are usually happy (no matter how close it is to 0.05), if we get a big `$$`p`$$`-value we cry (and wonder if our paper will ever get published).
-But what about $p$-values that are "hovering" just above 0.05?
+If we get a small $$p$$-value we are usually happy (no matter how close it is to 0.05), if we get a big $$p$$-value we cry (and wonder if our paper will ever get published).
+But what about $$p$$-values that are "hovering" just above 0.05?

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">